Brandy Ledford

-Brandy Lee Ledford (born February 4, 1969) is an American actress, model and Penthouse magazine's 1992 "Pet of the Year".
+Brandy Lee Ledford (born February 4, 1969) is an American actress, model, and Penthouse magazine's 1992 "Pet of the Year".
 She played the role of Desiree on Modern Family, starred as Dawn Masterton on Baywatch Hawaii, and as Doyle in the science fiction television series Andromeda.

 Career

 In addition to Andromeda and Baywatch Hawaii, Ledford also starred in the SciFi Channel series The Invisible Man and the critically acclaimed Whistler, for which she was nominated for Best Actress, at both the Leo Awards and Gemini Awards.

 Personal life

 Ledford was born in Denver, Colorado.
 In the early 1990s, she was married to snowboarder Damian Sanders, and appeared in Critical Condition and Snowboarders in Exile as herself.
 From 1998 until 2004, she was married to Canadian actor Martin Cummins, with whom she has a child.
-As of 2020, she was married.
+As of 2020, she was married and had a second child.
+Ledford suffers from alcoholism but has attained sobriety.